 “As soon as I have his remains at the memorial chapel,” Mrs. Fortuna said, “I’ll allow you to visit first before I let the visitors in.”

 Natalie stared at the calm widow, speechless, and thinking of what she heard.

 “I don’t want you to think that I’m unfair to you,” Mrs. Fortuna continued.
 “You’ll be the first visitor on his wake.
 But promise me one thing…”

 Natalie’s eyes grew bigger as she heard the word “promise”.
 She immediately thought of a consequence she wouldn’t bear.
 A punishment or a death sentence she doesn’t want to hear.

-“Promise me that you’ll NEVER attend the succeeding days of the wake and his funeral,” Mrs. Fortuna continued.
+“Promise me that you’ll NEVER attend the wake and his funeral,” Mrs. Fortuna continued.
 “PLEASE spare my family of the scandal.”

 Natalie nodded at Luisa’s proposition.

 Mrs. Fortuna turned towards the morgue’s door and left Natalie standing in the middle of the hallway.

 At least, I’m going to see Rene for one last time.
 That’s the only consolation Natalie kept on running inside her head.